jwiegley/johnwiegley/drafts/drafts.md

 # Text

+The first drop is the beginning of the flood.
+And I can't hold back a flood, but if I hold back the first drop, then I don't have to.

+# Text

 Whiteness has created a harsh and unforgiving landscape, and we fear that tearing down barriers will subject us to our own creation.